ginestah/CrashPad/README.md

 ## MVP

-> User swill have the ability to make an account, and add their home as a CrashPad for others to crash at.
+> Users will have the ability to make an account, and add their home as a CrashPad for others to crash at.
 Users can search for a crashpad by location,and contact the host to negotiate nights they will be staying.

- vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>